timmcginley/41936/Assignments/D.md

 •	Provide a brief summary of subject flexibility for this element of the report (based on results from week 3 lecture) and the strengths and weaknesses of the integration performance of the team for this element.
 •	Overview of the vertical hydronics and ventilation system diagrams. – these are a sub system of the core…

+### 12: MEP
+* Tell us about the existing system(s)
-### 12: MEP, Building Systems, Hydronic Systems, basement and tech floor, confort etc.
+* Building Systems, Hydronic Systems, basement and tech floor, comfort etc.
-* MEP this is mostly you.
+* What is the additional capacity you require
+* What will you add / replace to acheive this?
 * Should include indoor comfort , daylight and temperature - it can invite the reader to look at the subject report for more information.
 * Should include a sectional diagram that includes the technical room, tech floor and air handling unit for the building flow systems.
 * Focus on Ventilation, shafts and hydronics.